-As social media took an increasingly prominent role in many people’s lives, the expectation that companies and brands would be active and available on the various platforms also increased.
+As social media took an increasingly prominent role in many people’s lives, the expectation that companies and brands would be active and available on various platforms also increased.
 Today, virtually every major business or corporation has a social media presence.

 But it is a visual platform, so you have to find a way to come up with compelling images every day to get the most out of Instagram.